ducktors/turborepo-remote-cache/docs/custom-remote-caching.md

 You must add the config file by hand.
 The `turbo login` command works only with the official Vercel server.

-1. create `.turbo` folder at the root of your monorepo
+1. Create `.turbo` folder at the root of your monorepo
-2. create `config.json` file inside it, and add these properties:
+2. Create `config.json` file inside it, and add these properties:
     - `teamId`: it could be any string that starts with `"team_"`.
 This property will be used as a cache storage folder for the current repository.
 Ex. `team_myteam`
     - `apiUrl`: address of a running `turborepo-remote-cache` server.